m4w0lf/tetra-kit/README.md

 The internal speech codec is now used by default, `.raw` output files are generated directly in `recorder/raw/` folder (`-a` option not required anymore).

-The script `raw2wav.sh` is used to convert it to wav file.
+The script `raw2wav.sh` can be used to convert raw to wav file.

 Anyway, if you still want to use the external ETSI speech codecs with the script `out2wav.sh`, you can use `recorder` with `-x` flag.